fqantonio/GoingInductive/README.md

 # TO DO LIST

-- [ ] EDIT EDIT EDIT: final reading: revisit goals , hyphotesis, research questions, discussion and conclusion
+- [x] EDIT EDIT EDIT: final reading: revisit goals , hyphotesis, research questions, discussion and conclusion;
+- [ ] This work is prepared to be edited in a specialized journal;

 # Going Inductive: what is the impact on students learning?
 Author: António Carlos Gonçalves, Teacher at the Portuguese Education Ministery (during this research), https://www.linkedin.com/in/fqantonio/